hwkd/COMP9315-postgresql/README.md

 any software on your computer just to build PostgreSQL, and help you easily manage your version of PostgreSQL.

 This repository helps you to easily setup PostgreSQL for COMP9315 and manage your builds using Docker.

+If you want to make changes to the setup, repository, and any part of it, feel free to fork this repository and make changes as you see fit.

 ## Prerequisites